drshahizan/research-design/profile/Zaalbashah/readme.md

 •	Bachelor of Management Information Systems in Saudi Arabia (2016 - 2021). <br>
 •	Undergraduate semester training at a startup company where I work in the data management field. <br>
 # Contact Me 📫
-If you want to get in touch with me, you can reach me through any of the following channels:
+If you want to get in touch with me, you can reach me through any of the following channels: <br>
 •	Email: zainabali@graduate.utm.my ✉️ <br>
 •	LinkedIn: [Zainab Albashah](https://www.linkedin.com/in/zainab-albashah-733897200/) 💼 <br>
 •	GitHub: [zaalbashah](https://github.com/zaalbashah) 🐱 <br>